zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 <authorization-page>https://%(hostname)s/oxauth/authorize.seam</authorization-page>
 ```

+The Gluu server allows to connect both via SAML, and an OpenID Connect
+Identity Provider.
+To do a proper single sign-on , use the following
-Using the following tags you specify the endpoints the Gluu server
+tags you specify the endpoints the Gluu server communicates with.
-communicates with to do a proper single sign-on:

 * base-endpoint
 * authorization-endpoint